Functional Skills Training: How Employers Can Benefit

 • Improve morale and staff retention rates

 With the right support and resources, workers can achieve their goals and become valuable assets to the company.
-If you're looking for a way to improve your business' performance, consider implementing a functional skills training program.
+If you’re looking for a way to improve your business’ performance, consider implementing a functional skills training programme.

-How can you help improve an employee's Functional Skills?
+How can you help improve an employee’s functional skills?

 Apprenticeship recruitment icon